slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

     # provide status information through web UI
     ss-display "Webserver ready on ${hostname}!"

-This uses some magic commands that you've not seen yet.
-These will be described in the next section.
+This uses some magic commands that will be described in the next section.
 There is also some help for these commands below the editor window in the web interface.

 Now you can save the component and deploy it.
 When deploying it, you should see an input parameter in the run dialog.
 Change the value so